Westfield resident receives special 91st birthday parade

 This year’s hospital stay, after another major health scare last year have paraders more than enough to celebrate.

-Richard told 22News, “It feels good to be loved. and I love them too.”
+“It feels good to be loved. and I love them too,” she told 22News.